 Our LentiGlobin product candidate has been granted Orphan Drug status by the FDA and EMA for both β -thalassemia and SCD.
 Our LentiGlobin product candidate was granted Fast-Track designation by the FDA for the treatment of β -thalassemia major and for the treatment of certain patients with severe SCD.
+The FDA has also granted Regenerative Medicine Advanced Therapy (RMAT) designation to our LentiGlobin product candidate for the treatment of severe SCD.
 The FDA has granted Breakthrough Therapy designation to our LentiGlobin product candidate for the treatment of transfusion-dependent patients with β -thalassemia major.
 We are participating in the EMA's Adaptive Pathways pilot program (formerly referred to as Adaptive Licensing), which is part of the EMA's effort to improve timely access for patients to new medicines.
-Based on our discussions involving the EMA, European Health Technology Assessment agencies and patient advocacy organizations as part of this program, we believe that it is possible to seek conditional approval for LentiGlobin for the treatment of TDT on the basis of the totality of the clinical data from our ongoing Northstar Study and HGB-205 study, assuming these studies demonstrate acceptable efficacy and safety, respectively, and in particular a reduction in transfusion requirements.
-We believe that conversion to full approval would be subject to the successful completion of our ongoing Northstar-2 Study and our planned Northstar-3 Study, supportive long-term follow-up data and "real-world" post-approval monitoring data.
+Based on our discussions involving the EMA, European Health Technology Assessment agencies and patient advocacy organizations as part of this program, we believe that it is possible to seek conditional approval for LentiGlobin for the treatment of adults and adolescents with TDT on the basis of the totality of the clinical data from our ongoing Northstar Study and HGB-205 study, with available data from our Northstar 2 Study, assuming these studies demonstrate acceptable efficacy and safety, respectively, and in particular, transfusion independence.
+We believe that conversion to full approval would be subject to the successful completion of our ongoing Northstar-2 and Northstar-3 Studies, supportive long-term follow-up data and "real-world" post-approval monitoring data.
 Whether or not our clinical data are sufficient to support conditional, and ultimately full, approval will be a review decision by the EMA.
-In addition, the EMA has granted access to its Priority Medicines (PRIME) scheme for our LentiGlobin product candidate in the treatment of TDT.
+In addition, the EMA has granted Priority Medicines (PRIME) eligibility for our LentiGlobin product candidate in the treatment of TDT.